FM 87.6 · Signal lost

 A lifelong student of the art of magic, Jeret's fascination with illusion and the mechanics of the unseen often finds its way into his writing.

-The Heavy Shadow is his debut novella — a supernatural noir exploring the boundaries between the physical and the spectral, set against the rainy backdrop of London.
+The Heavy Shadow is his debut novella, a supernatural noir exploring the boundaries between the physical and the spectral, set against the rainy backdrop of London.

-Visual Inspiration
+Visual inspiration

-Limited Palette Cel Shading with a heavy focus on Dual-Tone Lighting.
+Limited palette cel shading with a heavy focus on dual-tone lighting.
 The sharp contrasts between the inky blacks of London's alleys and the warm, amber glows of its streetlamps serve as a metaphor for Kasra's own struggle between the light and the dark.

-The Work
+The work

 The Heavy Shadow